Gert-Jan Dröge

 Gerardus Johannes Henri (Gert-Jan) Dröge (23 April 1943, in Enschede – 5 June 2007, in Amsterdam) was a Dutch television presenter, producer, actor, journalist and writer who mainly became known for his society programme Glamourland on AVRO television.
 He was noted for his satirical approach on the show.

-In the 1980s he managed the discotheque Richter in Amsterdam, which became nationally known as the location of RUR, the first late night talk show on Dutch television.
+In the 1980s, he managed the discotheque Richter in Amsterdam, which became nationally known as the location of RUR, the first late night talk show on Dutch television.

-He died from lung cancer and was buried at Zorgvlied cemetery.
+He died from lung cancer and his ashes were buried at Zorgvlied cemetery.